-The National Gift Exhibition House is an exhibition hall on the outskirts of Pyongyang City dedicated to gifts presented to President Kim Il Sung, Chairman Kim Jong Il, Mother Kim Jong Suk and Marshal Kim Jong Un by the Korean people, overseas Koreans (especially those living in Japan) and the South Koreans.
+The National Gift Exhibition House is an exhibition hall on the outskirts of Pyongyang City dedicated to gifts presented to President Kim Il Sung, Chairman Kim Jong Il, Mother Kim Jong Suk and Marshal Kim Jong Un by the Korean people, overseas Koreans (especially those living in Japan) and South Koreans.

 Location of the National Gift Exhibition House

 The National Gift Exhibition House is located on Mangyongdae District’s outskirts, Pyongyang, near mount Ryanggnak on the way to Nampo City.